 But the expert has a solution: "Pick a day in the week that will be your perfect day.
 And on this one day, you do as much as you can do right.
 Now this day is repeated week after week.
 After four or five weeks, you will feel different on this perfect day: powerful, saturated and concentrated.
 "On the other days of the week, you can let go."

 And now something exciting happens: You will automatically carry over the special actions of the perfect day one by one to the other days.
 Patric Heizmann: "It worked great for me too.
 After all, healthy nutrition is not magic.
-But in the end, life is not an endurance test.
+In the end, however, life is not an endurance test.
 Food has to taste good and last a long time.
 You see, with a few practical tricks you can end the eternal battle between head and belly.
 Now it's your turn, try it!